-HAVE A SAFE SPOT: Make sure you have a safe spot in your home or at work.
+HAVE A SAFE SPOT: Make sure you have a safe place in your home and at work.
 It should be at the lowest level in the center of your home.
 Put as many walls in between you and the outside.
+You should be able to get there in a timely manner.
 My safe spot is in my bathroom on the first floor.

 MAKE A KIT: Put together a kit that contains basic supplies that could sustain you for several days if the power goes out.